Admission Requirements - Master of Science in nursing

 • What is the role of the Nurse Educator in shaping the future of healthcare delivery?

 11. Two letters of recommendation, one must be from a previous instructor or supervisor.
-Letters of recommendation should be submitted directly from the author to email@example.com or faxed to the attention of CGES Admissions to 660-248-6392.
+Letters of recommendation must be sent directly by the authors to email@example.com.
+Student submitted letters or faxes are not accepted.

 An official transcript from the baccalaureate degree program, clearly showing BSN graduation date, is required.
 If a statistics course is not included on the baccalaureate transcript, an official transcript from the institution where statistics was taken will also be required.
 Official transcripts should be requested to the CGES Admissions Office at 411 Central Methodist Square, Fayette, MO 65248.
 Or, e-transcripts may be requested.
 If able to provide a specific email address in the delivery line, please use firstname.lastname@example.org.

 Students are admitted in cohorts with a minimum of 10–12 people per cohort.